apache/incubator-graphar/docs/user-guide/file-format.rst

 Data Types
 ``````````
-GraphAr provides a set of built-in data types that are common in real use cases and supported by most file types (ORC, Parquet, CSV), includes:
+GraphAr provides a set of built-in data types that are common in real use cases and supported by most file types (CSV, ORC, Parquet), includes:

 - bool
 - int32